 To that end we have embarked on two significant renovation projects that I would like to share with you.

-The first involves a building purchase we made last year in Shrewsbury, PA that we are referring to by its street name: Far Hills.
+The first involves a building purchase we made last year in New Freedom, PA that we are referring to by its street name: Far Hills.
 It is a perfect example of how Penn-Mar’s disciplined financial oversight, our committed partnerships and innovative collaborations have enabled us to boldly turn our dreams into reality.